oliviermbida/docker-to-vms/README.md

 	Status: Downloaded newer image for gcc:latest
 	docker.io/library/gcc:latest

 A quick recap of what we are talking about here.
-Each layer represents an instruction in the image’s Dockerfile and the docker engine will pull/push them accordingly.
+Each layer represents an instruction (i.e `RUN` or `COPY`) in the image’s Dockerfile and the docker engine will pull/push them accordingly.

 Lets take our custom focal image above which is 112MB and push it to dockerhub